enetx/fsm/README.md

 -   **Global Transition Hooks**: `OnTransition` allows you to monitor and log all state changes globally.
 -   **Guarded Transitions**: Control transitions with `TransitionWhen` based on custom logic.
 -   **JSON Serialization**: Easily save and restore the FSM's state with built-in `json.Marshaler` and `json.Unmarshaler` support.
+-   **Graphviz Visualization**: Generate DOT-format graphs to visualize your FSM.
 -   **Zero Dependencies** (besides `github.com/enetx/g`).

 ## Installation